old-memories/libubd/README.md

     It has a backing file(O_DIRECT) and data is READ/WRITTEN from/into this file.
     This target allocates internal data buffer itself.

+- ubd_test_io_uring_binary: It is based on ubd_test_binary, but replaces pread/pwrite by liburing APIs.
+    Therefore, with iodepth > 1, liburing can batch IO requests and IOPS is higher.

 - ubd_runner_binary: a much more complicated ubd target.
     It handles IOs in per ubd queue's work threads asynchronously.